ahaxu/blog/posts/2023-02-09-en-comparison-of-functor-applicative-monad.markdown

 - Monad (bind function) `(>>=) :: Monad m => m a -> (a -> m b) -> m b`
 ![](../images/2022-12-07-monad-chain.png)

-In real life, we see many computation cases that need to take value `a` out of the computation context (or take value `a` out of any abitrary structure which denoted as `m`)
+In real life, we see many computation cases that need to take value `a` out of the computation context (or take value `a` out of any context(structure) which denoted as `m`)

 The sample bellow, illustrate the case that we need to take a value `a` out of `Maybe` structure, and *then* calling `(+)` function for a sum computation, and *then* put the result value into `Maybe` structure.